Visiting Denali National Park and Preserve: The Complete Guide for 2022

 When was Denali National Park Created?

 Denali National Park and Preserve was created on February 26, 1917, as Mount McKinley National Park.
-The original park boundaries included just of a portion of the current park.
+The original park boundaries included just a portion of the current park.

 In 1978, the surrounding area was declared as Denali National Monument.
-In 1980 as part of the Alaska National Interest Lands Conservation Act, Mount McKinley National Park was combined with Denali National Monument to create Denali National Park and Preserve.
+In 1980, as part of the Alaska National Interest Lands Conservation Act, Mount McKinley National Park was combined with Denali National Monument to create Denali National Park and Preserve.

 We protect intact, the globally significant Denali ecosystems, including their cultural, aesthetic, and wilderness values, and ensure opportunities for inspiration, education, research, recreation, and subsistence for this and future generations.